aarsri/reading-group/models.md

 * Augmentation during pretraining (pitch shifting, time stretching, simulated accents) can encourage the model to form embeddings that are invariant to surface-level differences while preserving phonetic identity.
 * Ideas: Mask spans in audio signal, regularization/dropout in the latent space, channel noise, speed/pitch.
 * **Learning goal**: diverse acoustic input can still yield the same latent category → stronger invariance in phonetic/phonological space.

+### Takeaway
+Speech Encoders are well-positioned for dialect robustness.
+The challenge is that overfitting to narrow acoustic distributions is subtle.
+Encoders may look generalized but still miss dialect variation.

 ## Automatic Speech Recognition (ASR) Models (e.g., wav2vec2 + CTC, Whisper)
 Goal: Robustness in acoustic-to-orthographic mapping.